Teach English in Cazumba-Iracema, Amazon, Brazil

 - Will add to your CV skills and experience that will help you stand from the crowd in the job market.

 2 weeks 4 weeks 6 weeks 8 weeks

 The price includes: Accommodation, food and transportation from the nearest town to the reserve (up the river) and during work if required.

 I had the most amazing time of my life in Cazumba.
-I came to do my dissertation research.
-The experience helped me get my next job as a researcher on forest issues.
+I came to do my dissertation research on Sustainable Development.
+This experience helped me get my next job as a researcher on forest issues.
 People are so welcoming and were always looking out for me.
+I did not know Portuguese, but that did not stop me.
 Read about my experience here.

 I came to Cazumba to teach English.
 I actually came to do the first pilot of the programme and set the foundations for the next volunteers coming after me.
-I study Spanish language and know knew little Portuguese, despite that I managed to work with children and adults. there were so keen to learn that everything I taught was well received.
+I study Spanish language and know a little Portuguese, despite that I managed to work with children and adults.
+They were so keen to learn that everything I taught was well received.
 I learned so much as well.
-I want to follow close this work in Cazumba and hoe to be able to come back again.
+I want to follow close this work in Cazumba and hope to be able to come back again.

 If you have any questions or want any more detains on any of the programmes, please feel free to get in touch.